 Ideally, the classroom is a place where everyone is valued and accepted.
-In reality, this is seldom the case.
-Some children seem to be socially gifted – they know how to work and play with others and for the most part, they are popular and well liked.
-For other, less fortunate children, the social world of the classroom, and perhaps more importantly, the playground is a black hole.
+In reality this is seldom the case.
+Some children seem to be socially gifted – they know how to work and play with others, and for the most part, they are popular and well liked.
+For other, less fortunate children, the social world of the classroom and, perhaps more importantly, the playground is a black hole.
 They don’t know the unwritten rules that others seem to know without being told and therefore are constantly breaking them – which leads to being left out, or worse, actively disliked.
-Rejected children are not only unhappy, they are also more likely to be bullied and to develop aggressive tendencies themselves.
-How can we, as teachers help these children?
+Rejected children are not only unhappy, but they are also more likely to be bullied and to develop aggressive tendencies themselves.
+How can we, as teachers, help these children?
 Here are some ideas to consider.

 Just having one friend can make such a difference in the life of a rejected or neglected child.
 Try pairing these kids up with particularly kind children.
 Pairing two neglected kids together could also work, but avoid pairing a rejected and a neglected child together.
 Perhaps a friendship will blossom.
 One thing that can help is to find something that a rejected or neglected student has in common with another student as a starting point.
 Perhaps they both enjoy a particular video game or are both interested in endangered animals.
 Generally, both rejected and neglected children do better in one-on-one situations than in groups.

-- They may simply ask to play, but they do so either without conditions, or they offer to play a part that is not very desirable For example if the game is an imagination game and no one wants to be a minor character, the new new player may offer to play that part.
+- They may simply ask to play, but they do so either without conditions, or they offer to play a part that is not very desirable.
+For example, if the game is an imagination game and no one wants to be a minor character, the new player may offer to play that part.
 They also happily take their place at the end of the line if it is that kind of a game.

 - Enter the game and demand to play the best position or part of the game or for it to be his or her turn next or ask for “cuts” from other players in line.